Three months of Spirutal Direction half price beginning

 Part of explaining spiritual direction is finding religious authority which recognizes it.
 Recently Pope Frances has been encouraging the use of spiritual direct ion in the Roman Catholic Church.
 He uses the symbol of the three chairs to signify the presence of two plus the Holy.
 Many church traditions, most notably the Anglican in Canada, have required their leaders to have spiritual direction on a regular basis for many years.

 While doing some of my own spiritual practice during lent I ran upon a “40 Day Journey with Kathleen Norris”, a modern-day mystic.
 Reworking some of the questions she asks in day two of the study I find a good foundation for what spiritual direction should be.

 "It is a place, with a person who allows seekers: to express doubts about faith, tradition or practice of their faith to express negative thoughts, moods, feeling, or concerns about faith and encourages seeker to explore what they believe and wrestle with the questions of faith."

 Norris also quite eloquently expresses the call of the spiritual director as I see it.
 That is, to support and “to pray for people who have questions about their faith but don’t know where (or perhaps how) to ask them. “

-There are many how to’s and don’t do’s of the art of spiritual direction.
-It is not therapy, or counseling.
+There are many how-to’s and don’t do’s of the art of spiritual direction.
+It is not therapy or counselling.
 Both of those imply the person needs “to be told” what they should do.
-While a spiritual director may offer suggestions and make observations as many counselors do, there is a basic understanding that the “directee” needs to find and has the ability to find their own answers.
+While a spiritual director may offer suggestions and make observations as many counsellors do, there is a basic understanding that the “directee” needs to find and has the ability to find their own answers.
 There is an assumption each is quite capable of seeking and hearing the voice of the Divine.

 Perhaps all any of us need from a mentor is the assurance of our ability to hear the voice of the spirit.